Crecker2/study/_posts/2018-10-17-midterm-study-guide.md

 "You can't be neutral on a moving train," so goes the famous saying.
 Issues society fundamentally opposes, such as child marriage, are unethical and disgusting in our culture.
 It’s difficult for journalists to look at it from a neutral standpoint.
 Those stories will inherently be presented in a negative light.

-Americans do not think that the media is doing a good job because they struggle to separate fact from opinion.
+Americans do not think that the media is doing a good job because generally they struggle to separate fact from opinion.
 Political polarisation among news networks have created news bubbles.
 Polarising views of Fox and CNN, for example, enable networks to present the same story in two entirely different lights while still passing their product off as objective news.
 This is entirely dependent on their political audiences, and who is willing to consume their content and feed their bottom line.

 Americans don’t like social media as a news source but do value internet news (without targeted ads) in general.
 Despite this, most Americans obtain their news through social media.
 The consensus is that social media is opinionated and isn’t as much news as it is an echo chamber of ideas among friends/followers.
 This is reinforced by algorithms which, like news organisations, seek too feed users with information they're likely to interact with and enjoy.
 Facebook and Twitter have no financial incentive to provide a user with a wide variety of political opinions.